How beautiful trees can be useful

 The preliminary findings of several studies indicate that trees in a living environment reduce stressors and psychological burdens.
 While there’s still quite a bit more research to be done in this area, the effects, whatever their cause, are worth noting.
-Reduced blood pressure, improved mood and immune function, better sleep and more energy, and even an increased rate of wound healing are all essential benefits to spending time among trees.
+Reduced blood pressure, improved mood and immune function, better sleep and more energy, and even an increased rate of wound healing are all essential benefits of spending time among trees.

 Income Inequality and Arboriculture

 These data are compelling reasons to plant trees wherever possible, but a rather exciting trend may offer more motivation for arboriculture.
 One analysis of several conducted in the past five years has shown that income inequality within the built environment— mainly entirely urban areas—can be directly correlated to the presence of trees.
 In spaces that lacked them, intense poverty was often present and could be readily connected to a unique phenomenon in the United States—the Food Desert.
 This term describes areas where access to fresh food and basic nutritional needs are often absent or highly restricted.
 Would this trend shift if gardens and trees were planted in these areas?
 The data suggests as much.

 The Need to Know

 If you’re interested in planting trees on your property, consider several points before you begin.
 Take a few moments to assess the following list and conduct any research you feel is needed to make the right choice.

 What is the climate in which you live?
 Are there trees that flourish more than others?
 Look at the hardiness zones to narrow your search.

 Is sufficient space clear from pipes and buried electrical lines to permit tree growth on your property?
 Check with your local utility providers.

 If you live in an apartment or your property is unsuited to planting, which species make attractive container trees?
 Assess how much sunlight your property receives.